StephenSmith25/PythonFMU3/README.md

 ### Support:

-We currently support a basic FMU which follows the FMI3 standard.
-This includes support for:

-- Float64, Int32, UInt64, String, Boolean variables
-- Step Mode
-- Arrays, which requires the numpy package

-Please take a look at the examples bouncingBall.py and linearTransform.py for a demonstration of these features.
+Please take a look at the examples to see the supported features.

 ### Future